stellardevsa/Learn-Rust/1_soroban.md

 ---

-By the end of this class, students will:
+By the end of this class, you should:

 * Understand the difference between normal Rust and Soroban Rust.
 * Know how to write and expose a smart contract function.